jli-robotics/ORB_SLAM2-PythonBindings/README.md

 ### Setup

 #### Modifying ORBSLAM2

+*Note: "orbslam-changes.diff" has changed from jskinn's original version.
+Below is the original documentation, but we've introduced additional changes.*

 First, we need an additional API method from ORBSLAM to extract completed trajectories.
 Apply the patch file "orbslam-changes.diff" to the ORBSLAM2 source, which should create an additional method and add some installation instructions to the end of CMakeLists.txt.

 Build orbslam as normal, and then run `make install`.
 This will install the ORBSLAM2 headers and .so to /usr/local (if an alternative installation directory is desired, specify it to cmake using `-DCMAKE_INSTALL_PREFIX=/your/desired/location`).